dotnet/docs/docs/ai/semantic-kernel-dotnet-overview.md

 ### Plugins

 Semantic Kernel plugins encapsulate standard language functions for applications and AI models to consume.
 You can create your own plugins or rely on plugins provided by the SDK.
 These plugins streamline tasks where AI models are advantageous and efficiently combine them with more traditional C# methods.
-Plugin functions are generally categorized into two types, which are Semantic functions and Native functions.
+Plugin functions are generally categorized into two types, which are semantic functions and native functions.

 #### Semantic functions